The quick and dirty: Leah Markum, brand strategy and content writer and designer

 So, I shifted to agricultural communications and professional writing.
 This took me on a journey across communications: journalism, technical writing, graphic design, photography, videography, and public relations.

-And that’s how life goes: you plan for a line and you end up testing out a little of everything before you find what works.
+And that’s how life goes: you plan for a line, and you end up testing out a little of everything before you find what works.

 I’ve traveled and lived all over North America.
-Right now, I’m in northwest Arkansas with a few cats that found me.
+Right now, I’m in forested northwest Arkansas with a few cats that found me.
 I hike on weekends, garden in the summer, and alternate my indoor hobbies (drawing, painting, writing, reading, guitar, languages).

 But enough about me.